jedisct1/webassembly-benchmarks/2021-Q1/README.md

 This advice may come a bit premature, though.
 As of today, WASI support in Node still has the "experimental" tag.
 But it's there, and it works.

-Are you looking for the best possible performance to build a function-as-a-service/serverless platform? `WAVM` may be better a choice, combined with "snapshots" of the linear memory made after initialization, as done in the excellent [FAASM](https://github.com/faasm/faasm).
+Are you looking for the best possible performance to build a "serverless" infrastructure? `WAVM` may be better a choice, combined with "snapshots" of the linear memory made after initialization, as done in the excellent [FAASM](https://github.com/faasm/faasm).

 For untrusted applications, and if you are into Rust, you may want to consider `lucet` and its unique ability to stop/resume/reschedule execution.